kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/03-Mock-Exam-2.md

   <details>

   ```
-  # Add the below rule to /etc/falco/falco_rules.local.yaml node01 and restart falco using "systemctl restart falco.service" to override the currentrule
+  # Add the below rule to /etc/falco/falco_rules.local.yaml controlplane and restart falco using "systemctl restart falco.service" to override the currentrule

   - rule: Terminal shell in container
     desc: A shell was used as the entrypoint/exec point into a container with an attached terminal.